Ghastly Dorm

-Ghastly Dorm (หอ.หึๆ, หอ หึ หึ or Hor Hue Hue, literally: "Heh heh dorm") is a Thai comedy horror film in 1992 produced and written by Bhandit Rittakol (uncredited in IMDb).
+Ghastly Dorm (หอ.หึๆ, หอ หึ หึ or Hor Hue Hue, literally: "Heh heh dorm") is a 1992 Thai comedy horror film produced and written by Bhandit Rittakol (uncredited in IMDb).

+In the film, World War II-era ghosts are haunting a modern college dorm.
+When the students attempt an exorcism, the ghosts have a negative reaction.

 Plot

 A college dorm is haunted by ghosts from WWII, when the building was a hospital.
-They are under evil and responsible for taking care of valuables.
+They are evil and responsible for taking care of valuables.
 Chaos arises when the students try to perform an exorcism.